FIONA McINTYRE

 ©Steve Russell Studios, Chalford, 2026

-An exhibition of 52 new paintings and works on paper.
+An exhibition of oil paintings and works on paper.

 McIntyre’s sensitively made artworks of raw minerals mulled in oil connect us to fragile landscapes and ecological concerns.